Promote the Vote, Protect the Vote

 Today, NCJW’s work to promote civic engagement takes the form of Promote the Vote, Protect the Vote.
 This exciting initiative mobilizes NCJW sections, members, and supporters to work, in accordance with the rules governing 501(c)(3) tax-exempt organizations, to ensure that all eligible voters are able to vote and that every vote is counted.

-The 2014 Promote the Vote, Protect the Vote Resource Guide is available for download at my.ncjw.org!
+The 2015 Promote the Vote, Protect the Vote Resource Guide is available for download!

 NCJW members and supporters can support civic engagement and voting rights in their communities using the updated Promote the Vote, Protect the Vote resource guide.
 Whether you want to know more about registering new voters or your section is supporting a state ballot initiative this November, you can find information and resources in this helpful guide.

-- Information on voter rights and who to call if you suspect voter discrimination
+- Information on voter rights and voter registration guidelines

 Voting Rights Today